Coronary Angiography (Radial)

 - It helps to detect the narrowing or obstruction of the coronary artery, thereby aiding the doctors in figuring out the best corrective treatment.

 - It can help to detect the blockage even before the symptoms are evident, thereby reducing the risks of cardiac arrest.

-- It involves minimal to no discomfort as the dye is given intravenously.
+- It involves minimal to no discomfort.

 - It can help to monitor the flow of blood via the coronary artery as well as determine how much blood flow has been affected

 - Patients who have undergone coronary bypass surgery in the past can undergo the procedure to determine whether his grafts are patent.